leske42/Foundations/UB/README.md

 ## Introduction.
 Why this topic?

 This is a topic none of the projects we do at 42 deal with.
-You can complete all of your Common Core without ever reading up on it (you will likely encounter it in practice, though it will likely remain unnoticed).
+You can complete all of your Common Core without ever reading up on it.
+You will likely encounter it *in practice*, but even then it will likely remain unnoticed.

 This is because the curriculum in 42 in general leaves it up to the individual if they want to look into theory or not.

 I agree with the sentiment that a lot of theory universities are teaching is redundant, and you will not necessarily need it on the job market.
 But at the same time I firmly belive **there is some theory one can simply not afford to skip**, and Undefined Behavior is one such topic when it comes to C language (and C++).

 Even if most of us will not actually work with C or C++, after 2 years of Common Core, we leave the school claiming we *know* these languages.

 You can, however, have any hours of coding experience in any of them - there is a bad news for you.
 If you don't know about Undefined Behavior, **you will simply not know what you are doing** when writing code in these languages.
 And it's not only that you will not know what you are doing, but what is even worse: you will **think** you know what you are doing, and that makes you very dangerous.
 Instead of an asset, it makes you a liability.

 What I said during my workshop is that instead of C programmers, 42 in this sense actually turns us into weapons.
 Any one of us could be responsible for next CrowdStrike incident or similar.
 Therefore we can't afford not to talk about this topic.

-My goal with the workshop (and providing this transcript) is for students to have some basic understanding of what UB is, so this can be discussed during evaluations, online on the Slack or Discord, etc. It is the responsibility of all students who listen to or read this to turn this into a discussion and further spread the knowledge.
+My goal with the workshop (and providing this transcript) is for students to have some basic understanding of what UB is, so this can be discussed during evaluations, online on the Slack or Discord, etc.

+It is the responsibility of all students who listen to or read this to turn this into a discussion and further spread the knowledge.

 ## Part I. Reading the C Standard for Fun, Pleasure, and Profit